Comments on published articles

 Submission, moderation, and publication decision

 Comments can be received via the Cochrane Library any time after article publication.
-Following moderation by the CDSR Comments Support team (Editorial Policy & Research Integrity team), submitted comments are either published, not published, or escalated for further consultation to reach a publication decision.
+Following moderation by the CDSR Comments Support team (Editorial Policy & Research Integrity team), submitted comments are either published, not published, or referred within the CET for more information needed to reach a decision.

 Notifications

-Comments are forwarded to the corresponding author of the Cochrane Library article after the comments publishing process has concluded.
-A managing editor is copied into the correspondence if applicable (see table below).
+Comments are forwarded to the corresponding author of the Cochrane Library article after the moderation and publishing processes are complete.
 To comply with data protection regulations, the email address of the original commenter is not shared with the author team.
 It does remain part of the HappyFox record for the comment, to be used by editors for correspondence concerning the comment only.

 Supporting an author team responding to a comment